impactcentre/ocrevalUAtion/README.md

 text.UnicodeReader:

-Auxiliary class that reads and interpretes unicode files, for example, to check if non-printable content is correct.
+Auxiliary class that reads and interprets unicode files, for example, to check if non-printable content is correct.

 util.Counter